ISISComputingGroup/ibex_developers_manual/Riken-power-supplies.md

 The serial connections to the RIKEN Front End power supply units (PSUs) were previously made in four daisy chains, which all terminated at a single MOXA Nport (i.e. using four of its serial ports).
 Since the refurbishment project (concluded December 2022) which replaced all of the PSUs with Danfysik units, the connections are now made in a _radial_ fashion to each individual PSU using five MOXA NPort units placed strategically around the area.

+See the `RIKENFE MOXA NPort Devices and IOCs` spreadsheet in the documentation area mentioned below for PSU <-> COM port <-> IOC mappings.

 ## Documentation

 The SharePoint site [`Computing -> ICPdiscussions -> RIKEN FE`](http://www.facilities.rl.ac.uk/isis/computing/ICPdiscussions/RIKEN%20FE) contains documentation relating to the refurbishment project, and the current power supply connection information in particular.